 Personal Response System ("Clickers")

 Educational Technologies has a set of 20 "clickers" and a USB receiver, from Turning Point Technologies.
-Instant polls can be set up using Turning Point's free and downloadable software (use Turning Point 2008 software).
-To arrange for the clickers for one class session or multiple, contact Wayne Miller or "Media Requests" (email@example.com).
+Instant polls can be set up using Turning Point's software (using Turning Point 2008 software).
+To arrange for the clickers for one class session or multiple, contact Wayne Miller or "Media Requests" (firstname.lastname@example.org).

 Academic Technologies has a number of digital cameras available for the use of the law school community for class-related projects as well as law school-sponsored events.
 Arrangements for borrowing the video equipment can be made by emailing email@example.com.
 Equipment is generally lent with the intent that it stays within the law school building.